Never Gonna Fall in Love Again: Notable cover versions

-Australian singer songwriter Mark Holden's 1975 debut studio album Dawn in Darkness, consisting entirely of original songs, sold approximately 2,000 copies, becoming a commercial failure.
-In April 1976 Holden received a call from Colin Petersen, EMI Music Australia's A&R, who suggested he cover "Never Gonna Fall in Love Again".
+Australian singer-songwriter Mark Holden's 1975 debut studio album Dawn in Darkness, which consisted entirely of original songs, was a commercial failure, selling only approximately 2,000 copies.
+In April 1976, Holden received a call from Colin Petersen, EMI Music Australia's A&R, who suggested he cover "Never Gonna Fall in Love Again".
 In his 2017 autobiography, Holden said recording it "was a chance for me to have a hit".
-Holden promoted the song by performing the track on Countdown, where he performed the track while handing out red carnations to the audience.
-It became an infamous performance which led to Holden's nickname of "The Carnation Kid" The version, released in April 1976 as his debut single, peaked at number 13 on the Kent Music Report, becoming a commercial success.
-The song was the 71st biggest selling single in Australia in 1976.
+He promoted the song by performing it on the Australian music television program Countdown while handing out red carnations to the audience.
+It became an infamous performance which led to Holden's nickname of "The Carnation Kid" His version, released in April 1976 as his debut single, peaked at No.13 on the Kent Music Report, becoming a commercial success.
+It was the 71st-biggest selling single in Australia in 1976.

 Unlike "All by Myself," Carmen's version of "Never Gonna Fall in Love Again" was not released in Australia and therefore did not chart.
-However, Dana reached #31 in the UK in 1976 with the song.
-Her British release charted concurrently with Carmen's and Holden's versions.
+Also in 1976, Dana reached No.31 in the UK with her cover of the song.
+Her British release charted concurrently with the versions by Carmen and Holden.